 How to Become a Crime Lab Technician in 5 Steps

 Explore a career as a crime lab technician.
 Read about education requirements, work responsibilities, salary and potential job growth to see if this is the right career choice for you.
-Schools offering Forensic Science degrees can also be found in these popular choices.

 What Does a Crime Lab Technician Do?